How to Evict a Tenant in 7 Steps (+ Free Quit Notices)

 3. Speak to & Reason With Tenants

-However, if your tenants refuse to comply and you want the fastest way to evict someone without going through the long eviction process, consider alternatives to traditional eviction, such as offering them cash for keys.
+However, if your tenants refuse to comply and you want the fastest way to evict someone without going through the long eviction process, consider offering them cash for keys.
 Cash for keys is an agreement entered into voluntarily by a landlord and tenant to exchange a set amount of money for the keys to a currently occupied property.
-Although it takes place outside the legal system, a written agreement outlining the terms of the transaction between the parties is required.
+If your tenants agree, create a lease termination agreement that they must sign and date.
+Also, ensure they fulfill their obligations under the contract and inspect the unit before handing over cash.

-To learn more about how cash for keys works, check out our in-depth guide on Cash for Keys: How to Get Bad Tenants Out in 7 Steps (+ Quiz) to understand how this can be a better alternative to a time-consuming and expensive tenant eviction process.
+Check out our in-depth guide on Cash for Keys: How to Get Bad Tenants Out in 7 Steps (+ Quiz) to understand how this can be a better alternative to a time-consuming and expensive tenant eviction process.

-4. Speak to an Attorney
+4. Consult an Attorney

-There are also some complex evictions in which landlords would need the assistance of an attorney.
+Once the legal system is involved, you must proceed with caution.
+Tenants have rights and protections that, if violated by you or any representatives acting on your behalf, could result in a serious lawsuit.
+There are also some complex evictions in which landlords will need the assistance of an attorney.
 These circumstances include when the tenant has a lawyer and is fighting the eviction, the tenant files for bankruptcy, the tenant is a member of a state-sponsored housing program, and when the tenant is also your employee.

 Having an experienced landlord eviction attorney on your side will ensure that every action you take is within the bounds of the law.
-Furthermore, an attorney can help to assist and simplify the eviction process, prevent the recurrence of similar situations, and mediate talks with your tenants.
+Furthermore, an attorney can assist and simplify the eviction process, prevent the recurrence of similar situations, and mediate talks with your tenants.

 As you learn how to evict a tenant, check out Rocket Lawyer for its customizable legal documents and unlimited electronic signatures with RocketSign.
 Aside from reviewing the documents, lawyers from Rocket Lawyer can also offer a 30-minute phone call for consultations.
-Pricing starts at $9.99 per document.

 5. Give a Written Eviction Notice With Cause